There’s something about a jute rope basket that just feels so rustic and charming. Today I’m going to show you how to make one yourself!

 - three – Determine how tall you want the basket to be and cut the cellophane accordingly.

 - four – Begin with the bottom of the box.
-Using the dual temp glue gun, lay down a strip of glue on the cellophane along the long side of the bottom of the box.
-Beginning with the end of the jute rope, lay the rope on top of the hot glue and hold in place until dried.
-Turn the rope (give it a little twist to keep the rope in tact) and lay another strip of hot glue along the previous row and then press the new row of rope into the hot glue.
+Using the dual-temp glue gun, lay down a strip of glue on the cellophane along the long side of the bottom of the box.
+Beginning with the end of the jute rope, lay the rope on top of the hot glue and hold it in place until dried.
+Turn the rope (give it a little twist to keep the rope intact) and lay another strip of hot glue along the previous row and then press the new row of rope into the hot glue.
 Hold until dry.
-The rope will cover the bottom of the box from bottom to top in a back and forth pattern, turning at the edges.
+The rope will cover the bottom of the box from bottom to top in a back-and-forth pattern, turning at the edges.
 The rope will be a continuous piece of rope.
 No cutting.

 - five – This is what the bottom of the basket should look like.